agbrs/agb/agb-save/doc/SaveFormat.md

    3. If ghost is valid and was for this slot, recover from ghost
    4. Otherwise, this slot is unrecoverable.

-5. **Rebuild the free list**: Any block not a global header, slot header or valid save slots are considered free.
-Ghost slot chain _is_ considered free.
+5. **Rebuild the free list**: Any block not a global header, slot header, valid save data chain, or valid metadata chain is considered free.
+Ghost slot data and metadata chains _are_ considered free.

 # Reading

+## Reading save data

-To read from a given save slot:
+To read save data from a given save slot:

 1. Read slot header, get first data block index
 2. Traverse chain, concatenating payloads
 3. Truncate to data_length (last block may have padding)
 4. Verify concatenated data against the data checksum

+## Reading metadata

+To read metadata from a given save slot:

+1. Read slot header, get metadata length, metadata checksum, and first metadata block index
+2. Read inline metadata from slot header (up to `block_size - 36` bytes or metadata_length, whichever is smaller)
+3. If first metadata block != 0xffff, traverse the metadata chain, concatenating payloads
+4. Truncate to metadata_length (last block may have padding)
+5. Verify concatenated metadata against the metadata checksum

 # Writing